Kim Kardashian On Verge Of A Breakdown? Kendall Jenner Victim Of Robbery Also

 — DOLLY Magazine (@dollymag) January 9, 2017

 A source has spoken regarding Kim’s fragile state and how the most recent episodes of Keeping Up With the Kardashians have caused her to relive the horrific experience.
-Radar shares the words of the source on the subject.
+Radar Online shares the words of the source on the subject.

 “Kim is trying the best she can to work through this and yes, she has increased her therapy sessions.
 She is having a really hard time sleeping this past week and her family told her that she needs to chill on doing anything that would cause her to have another breakdown!”

-The latest season of KUWTK has clips of the ultra- famous Kardashian speaking about the robbery that traumatized her and it also includes conversations about the breakdown that made headlines, which her husband, rapper Kanye West suffered.
+The latest season of KUWTK has clips of the famous Kardashian speaking about the robbery that traumatized her, and it also includes conversations about the breakdown that made headlines, which her husband, Kanye West, suffered.

 It seems that the robbery has played a pivotal role in the negative events that have followed.
 Since the terrible moment Kardashian was tied up while a crew of men robbed her of millions of dollars in jewelry, the social media enthusiast has been quite absent in comparison to her previous behavior on the platforms.
 The ringleader of the thieves admitted that his crew knew exactly what to steal due to the pictures that Kim posted to Instagram.